hapax/hapax.github.io/assets/chandra.md

 ## Quantisation<a id="sec-2" name="sec-2"></a>

+We're going to consider a simple caricature of quantum mechanics, given by three rules:

+1. There is a set of allowed energies $$ E_1 \leq E _2 \leq E_3 \leq
+\cdots$$
+2. Only one particle can occupy an energy level.
+2. If we add particles, they will occupy the lowest available energy level.

+This swee

 ### The revolutionary atom

 We'll start by recalling Bohr's model of hydrogen and the role played